 Please review our cancellation and refund policy carefully before purchasing your class.

 Yes, you can.
-You can get blocks ranging from 4-17 weeks.
-Week-blocks must be consecutive and based on the designed course segments: Gesture & Form, Anatomy, Value, Head/hands/feet.
+You can get blocks ranging from 4-12 weeks.
+Week-blocks must be consecutive and based on the designed course segments: Gesture & Form, Anatomy, Value.
 You'll save quite a bit of cash by bundling multiple months.